ElijahKotyluk/vue-flask-calendar/README.md

 1. Edit `package.json` project description, authors, dependencies, and possibly license.
 1. Do initial build: `make`
 1. In `index.html` edit title.
 1. Replace this README file with documentation for your new project!
-BITCH!
-1